of the savannah let's say all the big things all the small things i'm sorry would you uh can you wait a minute i will close the window.

 I mean, I've got a whole, I think it's 17-part introduction to philosophy series that I did in 2007, I think it was.

-And basically, the idea is you start with a blank slate and you build with reason and evidence a worldview that is consistent, consistent with rationality and consistent with the observable facts of the universe and at the highest levels also with the observable facts that the free market generates wealth, which means that there must be something rational about it.
+Consistent with rationality and consistent with the observable facts of the universe and at the highest levels also with the observable facts that the free market generates wealth, which means that there must be something rational about it.

-I mean, if you build a bridge and it stays up, even if you don't exactly know what you're doing, you've done something right.
+I mean, if you build a bridge and it stays up, even if you don't.

 And then you need to figure out the principles.

-Whereas if you build a bridge with some other material, like balsa wood, and it keeps falling down, then you're doing something wrong.
+Whereas if you build a bridge with some other material like balsa wood and it keeps falling down, then you're doing something wrong.

 You start, I don't know anything.